seung-lab/cloud-volume/README.md

 ## Setup

 You'll need to set up your cloud credentials as well as the main install.
+On linux, installation requires python3-dev and g++.

 ### Credentials